infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 Note: inclusion_net_edges_trinquart.csv will be referred as "Trinquart's edge list" from now on.
 It is based on from Web Figure 4 of Trinquart et al. (2016)'s supplementary data file.
 Inclusion_net_edges.csv will be reffered to as "our edge list" from now on.

-SRR1: identical
+SRR1: identical.
-SRR2: identical
+SRR2: identical.
-SRR3: identical
+SRR3: identical.

 SRR4: Trinquart's edge list has 15 edges, and our edge list has 13 edges.
 Trinuart's edge list has addtional edges 2-->34 and 2-->56.
 We did not find PSR34 and PSR56 as included PSRs in SRR4.

-SRR5: identical
+SRR5: identical.
-SRR6: identical
+SRR6: identical.

 SRR7: Trinquart's edge list has 13 edges, and our edge list has 12 edges.
 Trinquart's edge list has additional edges 2 --> 34.
 We did not find PSR34 as a included PSR in SRR7.